Add Text to Images Online Using JavaScript and CSS: A Step-by-Step Guide

 Using jQuery UI

 I am using jQuery UI to make the text moveable (so I can drag and place the text anywhere on the image).
-Therefore, I have added the jQuery CDN inside the <head> tag.
+I have added jQuery CDNs in the script section (above).

 I have also set a draggable area limit , so the text (the <div> element) stays over the image and doesn’t go outside the image.
 See this code inside the script.